dtc103/Home-automatisation/README.md

 I thought it would be nice to link them somehow together.
 So I decided to make a little home-automatisation.

 The reason behind this project ist that I dont know a lot about website programming and javascript, but a lot more about server programming with C/C++, Java or Rust.
-To improve my knowledge about my weakenings, I'm planning to to operate these devices through an web interface.
+To improve my knowledge in web development, I was planing to operate these devices through an web interface.

 Project aims: